Zanger67/ModeLLM/README.md

 - Private notes are included in context for the authoring delegate only
 - Character personalities and national interests guide responses consistently
 - Prompts for each phase build upon the accumulated context
-- Messages are formatted appropriately for different model providers (OpenAI, Hugging Face)
+- Messages are formatted appropriately for different model providers (OpenAI)

 This context-rich approach ensures delegates maintain consistent positions, can reference previous statements, and develop more coherent diplomatic strategies.